msmykowski/double_bypass/README.md

 end
 ```

 Double Bypass supports setting up multiple Bypass servers for a single test.
-Simply include all bypass tags for the services to be mocked in the exunit tags of the test.
+Simply include all bypass tags for the services to be mocked in the ExUnit tags of the test.

 ```elixir
 @tag service_bypass: %{